grfasgwahsdwa/Thans-Fisch-Macro/README.md

 6. Change the UUID Key to "COMMERCIAL"
 7. Run the program again and it should correctly load.
 8. Press P to run
+9. You may need to press O to reload if the tooltips arent correctly positioned to the right of the roblox screen.

 Virustotal scan of the .exe program: